hoang-tran/hoang-tran.github.io/_posts/2016-07-24-how-to-setup-testing-for-new-ios-project.md

 }
 {% endhighlight %}

-* Create a new file in the test target and name it to something like `HomeTests.swift`.
+* Create our first UI test file (again, in the test target) and name it to something like `HomeTests.swift`.

 {% highlight swift %}
 import KIF